Arc-Fisher/foxbox_v2_belt_mount/README.md

   <img src="example_images/support_example.png" width="50%"/>
 </div>

-Press the textured lever at the top to allow the foxbox to slide out.
+Press the textured lever at the top to allow the FoxBox to slide out.

 ---